danraman/one2onetool/README.md

 email will be sent out after the job completion with the status. codeql has been used for verifying the quality of the code after which the build will start.

-we have added files "Dockerfile" -- for docker build of nodejs image ,
+I have added files "Dockerfile" -- for docker build of nodejs image ,
                     "assignment-task.json" --- for task definition and container definition to be used in AWS ECS.
                     ".foreverignore" --- for using forever to start the service in cmd of docker.